 I am a founding member of the San Diego Reiki Corps and for five years I served on their Reiki team at Sharp’s Memorial Hospital for Oncology patients.
 In NYC, I served five years on the volunteer healing team at You Can Thrive, providing Reiki to women with breast cancer.

 From 2016 – 2018, I served in the Peace Corps in Guatemala, working with educators in rural schools.
 I even taught educators and students the Emotional Freedom Technique (EFT)!
 Outside of my Peace Corps work, I taught Reiki and offered Reiki sessions.
 The role of a Peace Corps Volunteer is three-fold: provide technical assistance according to the needs of the area and its people; help host country national understand the diversity of U.S. culture; and help Americans understand and appreciate the culture of your country of service.
 There is no age limit for Peace Corps Volunteers – but you must be in good health and have the education or commensurate experience required for the position you seek.

-Currently, I serve as a Volunteer Advocate in Mt.
+I serve for 1 1/2 years as a Volunteer Advocate in Mt.
 Sinai Beth Israel Hospital’s Victim Services Program, ending my participation once the pandemic sent us sheltering in place.
-I provided support to people who arrive in the emergency room after a sexual assault or domestic violence.
-I am humbled by the resilience of patients and the dedication of social workers and staff who run the program.
+I provided support to people who arrived in the emergency room after a sexual assault or domestic violence.

 I pursue a blend of spiritual and creative practice through writing, photography and videography.
-I co-produced this video, Colors of Compassion: Teachings of Thich Nhat Hanh (2010), with Ralph Chaney and Tripp Mikich, and edited by Michael De Leon (my brother).
-It is a documentary about mindfulness recorded at a retreat for People of Color at Deer Park Monastery in California.
+I co-produced this video, Colors of Compassion: Teachings of Thich Nhat Hanh (2010), with Ralph Chaney and Tripp Mikich; edited by Michael De Leon (my brother).
+It is a documentary about mindfulness, recorded at a retreat for People of Color at Deer Park Monastery in California.